lubuntu-team/manual/source/2/2.3/2.3.3/Skanlite.rst

 Chapter 2.3.3 Skanlite
 ======================

-Skanlite is a scanning application.
+Skanlite is the default scanning application for Lubuntu.

 Usage
 ------